The Worldwide Disclosure Facility (WDF) is a mechanism to make a voluntary disclosure relating to ‘offshore interests’.

 If you have received such correspondence from HMRC then please get in touch with us to discuss next steps.

-Whether the worldwide disclosure relates to bank interest earned in India from private banks such as HDFC Bank, ICICI Bank, Bank of Baroda etc. or if the undisclosed income relates to dividend on Swiss shares from a multinational employer such as UBS, we are here to help!
+Whether the worldwide disclosure relates to bank interest earned in India from private banks such as HDFC Bank, ICICI Bank, Bank of Baroda, Bank of India, Syndicate Bank etc. or if the undisclosed income relates to dividends on Swiss shares from a multinational employer such as UBS or any earnings from bank interest income and rental income from the EU, we are here to help!

 We provide a comprehensive service to individuals, businesses and companies.
 Our relationship with you and your advisors is built on trust and mutual respect.